neuralinkcorp/neuralake/client/neuralake/export/static_site/README.md

 This NodeJS module creates a static site that may be exported by the Python catalog.

-The static site is compiled with [Vite](https://vite.dev/) and checked into the `/precompiled` directory.
-This allows the `neuralake` Python catalog to generate an input JSON file from a catalog defintion for generation of the static site.
+The static site is compiled with [Vite](https://vite.dev/) into the `/precompiled` directory.
+The precompiled static site expects a JSON config, named `data.json` at the root directory.

 ## Development
-Run `npm run build` to compile the static site into javascript under the `precompiled` directory.

-Copy an output JSON from `web_export.py` into `/precompiled`.
-For an example, you can run `docs/examples/generate_tcph_site.py`.

-Run `python -m http.server -d precompiled` to start the server.
+Ensure you have a JSON Neuralake catalog definition.
+This can be exported with `export_neuralake` in `web_export.py`.
+Then run the following command to generate the precompiled assets and copy over your data.json file.

+### Using default port 8000
+npm run build-and-serve -- path/to/your/file.json

+### Specifying a custom port
+npm run build-and-serve -- path/to/your/file.json 3000